Tekraj15/Bitcoin-Prediction-ML_Algos-FB_Prophet/README.md

 # Bitcoin_Prediction_using_ML_Algos
-Bitcoin price prediction using following forecasting tool, ML Algorithms and Neural Networks (with their comparative Study):
+Bitcoin price prediction using following forecasting tool, ML Algorithms and Neural Networks (with their comparative Study:

+## Business Problem

 Preview : Facebook-Prophet outperforms ARIMAX, XGBOOST and LSTM